Cindy and Barrett with RV in Montrose

 15. What apps and websites do you use to plan your RV trips?
 And how do you find a good spot to stay?

-Our process goes something like this.
-We decide where we want to go next.
-Then I start researching!
+Our process goes something like this: We decide where we want to go next, and then I start researching!

 After two-plus years of using a few different options, including a Garmin RV GPS, we’ve picked RV Trip Wizard as our favorite app for RV road trip planning and mapping.